mitc0380/3601-S16-lab4_mongo/LABTASKS.md

 ##### client/app.js performs client-side routing.
 How do you think it works?

+> It calls the url of the page trying to be accessed, and it routes you to the desired page.
+If the page doesn't exist, it sends you to the 404 page.

 ## Part 2: Add another field to pet data.

 - Add a numeric field to the pet model (say, for example, weight).
 Add a field to enter weight when a new pet document is created.
 Add a field in the main page to show the heaviest of all pets and its weight.
 Remember to practice TDD and perform frequent commits.